samirbouhassounwa/microcommerce/README.md

 # microcommerce
-Projet microservice with Java8 , SpringBoot, Maven,..
+Projet microservice with Java8 , SpringBoot, Maven, Tomcat9, h2 database, swagger2..

 If you want to start the project you need to have Docker and do: